hytseng0509/CrossDomainFewShot/README.md

 ### Evaluate
 - under construction

-## Ackknowledgement
-This code is built upon the implementation from [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot).

 ## Note
+- This code is built upon the implementation from [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot).
-The dataset, model, and code are for non-commercial research purposes only.
+- The dataset, model, and code are for non-commercial research purposes only.